LavaDesu/powercord-overlay/README.md

 }
 ```

+## Additional notes
+- The updater should be disabled, it doesn't work for obvious reasons :)
+- Settings are stored imperatively in `$XDG_CONFIG_HOME/powercord`
+  (and cache in `$XDG_CACHE_HOME/powercord`)
+- Some yarn2nix things:
+    - The output structure is quite ugly (`<powercord>/libexec/powercord/deps/powercord/`)
+    - `<powercord>/libexec/powercord/deps/powercord/node_modules` doesn't actually point
+      to powercord's dependencies, which is why we need the first part in [our patch](./misc/powercord.patch)

 ## Some disclaimers
 Powercord *is* against Discord's Terms of Service.
 However, at the time of writing, Discord isn't
 currently hunting down modded client users and punishing them or anything.

 While you *should* be safe, **you are at your own risk** when using this overlay, and I am not
-responsible for any damages that may happen as a result from using Powercord.
+responsible for any damages that may happen as a result of using Powercord.